e271828e/Flight.jl/docs/notes/design/framework_spec.md

 logging).
 Events are rare and the re-run touches one component, so the cost is noise.
-Across components, all guards and handlers read the same boundary snapshot (plus their own component's refreshed ports); one component's transition reaches others through the next sweep.
+Across components, all guards and handlers read the same boundary snapshot (plus their own component's refreshed ports); one component's transition reaches others through the next sweep (delivered by binding time — handler-phase `u` gathers materialize at round start, `y` binds live; mechanism and order in §11.6).
 Newly-enabled guards fire within the *same* boundary: the sweep → guards → handlers phase iterates to quiescence, with each event firing at most once per boundary (settled in §11.6).